scaleoutsoftware/DistributedForeachSample/README.md

 ## Prerequisties

  - .NET 4.6.2 or higher.
- - ScaleOut StateServer (the utility may be run directly on a ScaleOut host or on a system with ScaleOut's remote client libraries installed).
+ - ScaleOut ComputeServer (the utility may be run directly on a ScaleOut host or on a system with ScaleOut's remote client libraries installed).